Model Distributed Traffic Control System by Using Messages

 pedRequestLocalto store pedestrian requests made on the other road.
 The chart checks for those requests later, when it exits the

 To change the speed of the simulation, in the Simulation tab, select Run > Simulation Pacing.
 In the Simulation Pacing Options dialog box, adjust the slider setting.
-For more information, see Simulation Pacing (Simulink).
+For more information, see Simulation Pacing Options (Simulink).